 From the 1880s and accelerating into the ‘90s, the metropolitan frontier continued to be pushed back from its atrophied city centers, with the automobile doing what the railroads did, bringing ever more land within reach of settlers.
 Meanwhile there opened up yet another frontier, a cyber-frontier with whose challenges Illinoisans are now struggling.
 Here the landscape is one of ideas, not space.
 In it, Edens of opportunity can be anywhere, even in Illinois, where pioneers are laying claims to university campuses or redeveloped rail yards in Chicago or, in a wonderful irony, the same farm towns their frustrated grandparents fled for lack of opportunity.

 Admittedly, Illinois does not feel like a frontier society outside of places like Pilsen in Chicago.
-It is no longer the setting for adventure for its settled citizens; where ancestors dwelled who were menaced by wolves and malarial mosquitoes today live homeowners who go to bed at night dreading only the local tax assessors.
+It is no longer the setting for adventure for its settled citizens; where ancestors were menaced by wolves and malarial mosquitoes today live homeowners who go to bed at night dreading only the local tax assessor.
 The state can feel settled, almost stagnant, somehow less than the sum of its parts.
 The future of America stopped briefly in Illinois, at the turn of the past century, and has moved on; the action is on the nation’s coasts.
-Today Illinois is the place you’re in because haven’t moved to anyplace better—still less expensive than the coasts, less frenetic, less demanding.
+Today Illinois is the place you’re in because haven’t moved to any place better—still less expensive than the coasts, less frenetic, less demanding.
 What was the Land of Opportunity for the daring is now a refuge for those who are not.